mileskent/low-level-vault/Caching.md

 ![[Pasted image 20251028152846.png|400]]
 2-Way SAC only needs one bit per entry for LRU.
 For N-way SAC you need $\log_{2}(N!)$ bits per entry for LRU.
+Index bits tell you which row (set) to look in, and then you have to look through all of the DMC (ways) to check for the entry
+Cache entries have their row (set) determined DMC style, and then which DMC they are in (way) determined FAC style

 # Misses
 > [!warning] Super Important Nuance!